Department Creation & Management

 dep2.png

-Groups can be set up using automatic filtering rules and Users that meet those rules will be automatically added to that group.
+Groups can be set up using automatic filtering rules and Users that meet those rules will be automatically added to that Group.

 In the Groups report there are no child or parent associations.
 The report displays an overview of the number of Users in each, how the Users are added, as well as created and edited dates.
 Unlike Departments, Groups are primarily used for performing bulk actions on otherwise unrelated Users.